alosarjos/igdb-provider/README.md

 Call to the `request_token` method to get the OAuth data required for the client requests.

 Create a `Client` object and make requests for the supported models.
-(More queries and options to come on the future)

 ### Example